codexharshh/Acadify/README.md

 There are plenty of study apps out there, but most do one thing well and ignore the rest.
 We wanted to connect all the dots in a way that felt natural:

-**AI that understands education, not just chat:**
+• **AI that understands education, not just chat**
-We fine‑tuned our prompts so the Groq models return actual study content – not generic summaries.
-The test generator balances difficulty, the planner thinks about prior knowledge before moving forward, and the YouTube extractor gives you revision‑ready notes, not a transcript.
+We fine-tuned our prompts so the Groq models return actual study content – not generic summaries.
+The test generator balances difficulty, the planner thinks about prior knowledge before moving forward, and the YouTube extractor gives you revision-ready notes, not a transcript.

-**One codebase, truly everywhere:**
+• **One codebase, truly everywhere**
 Flutter let us ship on Android, iOS, and web without duplicating work.
 Whether you’re on your phone or laptop, the experience is the same.

-**Real‑time everything:**
+• **Real-time everything**
 Firebase Firestore means your notes, tasks, and study hours update instantly across all your devices.
-You’ll never lose data even if you close the app mid‑session.
+You’ll never lose data even if you close the app mid-session.

-**Gamification that actually matters:**
+• **Gamification that actually matters**
 Streaks and leaderboards aren’t just for show – they reflect your real work.
 The streak only counts when you’ve genuinely studied more than an hour, and the leaderboard uses a weighted score from tasks, notes, and consistency.

-**Clean, distraction‑free design:**
+• **Clean, distraction-free design**
 We stuck with Material 3 and made sure both light and dark themes are comfortable to read for long study sessions.

 ---